DMallare/CrowdfundingInsights/README.md

 * Allows user to see countries where funded percentage is the least
 * Allows user to see sectors where funded percemtage is the least

+![Tables displaying countries and loan sectors with the greatest loan deficit (smallest percentages of loan fulfillment)]

 ### Analyze need by loan theme (e.g. "startups")
 * Allows user to see regions with top loan count and funding amounts for the specified theme.